OS2fleetoptimiser/OS2fleetoptimiser-docs/production.md

 ### Prerequisites
 - Environment capable of running docker and compose
-- Keycloak, a FleetOptimiser realm and client
+- Keycloak, with a FleetOptimiser realm and client
-- Access to a database or mapping to a volume containing a db file
+- Access to a database (recommended) or mapping to a volume containing a db file

 ### Images
 We need the following images in order to run FleetOptimiser